Indicia-Team/indicia-docs/administrating/warehouse/warehouse-installation.rst

 which allows the Indicia user just enough rights to access the PostGIS
 functionality: ::

-  GRANT ALL PRIVILEGES ON TABLE geometry_columns TO indicia_user;
+  GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO indicia_user;
-  GRANT ALL PRIVILEGES ON TABLE spatial_ref_sys TO indicia_user;
+  GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO indicia_user;
   GRANT EXECUTE ON FUNCTION st_astext(geometry) TO indicia_user;
   GRANT EXECUTE ON FUNCTION st_geomfromtext(text, integer) TO indicia_user;
   GRANT EXECUTE ON FUNCTION st_transform(geometry, integer) TO indicia_user;